 2.2.1 Preparation of extracts

 Total extracts: 45g of Cancibax are extracted by decoction, infusion and maceration in 600 ml of distilled water for 30 minutes.
-After filtration on Büchner, the filtrates are reduced to lyophilisates (Alpha 2-4 LD Plus).
+After filtration on Büchner, the filtrates are reduced to lyophilizates (Alpha 2-4 LD Plus).
 The extracts obtained by decoction (DL), infusion (IL) and maceration (ML) were used to perform chemical tests and antibacterial activity.

 Selective extracts: They were obtained by direct exhaustion of the powder with 15 ml of solvents of increasing polarity: 3×5 ml hexane (CslI), 3×5 ml dichloromethane (DCM) (CslII), 3×5 ml ethyl acetate (AcOEt) (CslIII) and 3×5 ml n-Butanol (n-BuOH) (CslVI).